AkiPraveen/AkiPraveen/README.md

 Software Engineer at Athelas ⭕ solving problems related to backend engineering, databases, and embedded software.

 Currently really interested in distributed systems & parallel programming.
-Ask me about the distributed filesystem I'm working on recreating based on a few of the papers I've been looking at! [me (at) akilesh.xyz](me@akilesh.xyz)
+Ask me about the distributed filesystem I'm working on recreating based on a few of the papers I've been looking at!
+Email [me (at) akilesh.xyz](me@akilesh.xyz) ✉️

 More about me- [akilesh.xyz](https://akilesh.xyz)